alexfernandez/alexfernandez.github.io/permanent/cv.md

 I have programmed professionally using C, Java,
 PHP, JavaScript, TypeScript, Node.js, Python, and Go.
+Code that I have written routinely processes millions of requests per second.
-I have also held several management positions as manager, director and CTO.
+I have also held several management positions as manager, director and CTO, leading high performance teams.
 Please find below my most relevant engagements.

 ### 2022-09 to present: Cofounder and CTO at Ntrde